chus-chus/cellular-automata/README.md

 python3 main.py --epochs 150 --mutatorRR 0.4
 ```

-A handy way of launching experiments is by speciying the parameters
+A handy way of launching experiments is by specifying the parameters
 in `.txt` files.
 These need to be in the `experiment_templates` folder.
 They
 have to follow this format (changing the same params as in the prev. example):